Machine classification for probe based quantum thermometry

-Crucially, a given dataset $D$ is generated from a certain system temperature $T$, so the goal of the estimator $\hat{T}(D)$ is to guess, given some dataset $D$, what temperature generated it.
+where $\mathcal{F}(T)$ is the Quantum Fisher Information (QFI).
+When the probe fully thermalizes with the system, the QFI can be written solely in terms of the probe's energy variance~\cite{Pasquale2018,Mehboudi2018}.
+But in general\acorr{}{,} the state of the probe is out of equilibrium and the QFI must be determined with the usual quantum metrology tools~\cite{Paris2009}.

+Classification can make use of not only a single observable, but a \emph{dataset} $D = (\langle \mathcal{O}_1 \rangle, \ldots, \langle \mathcal{O}_{d}\rangle)$, of dimension $d$.
+This could mean different observables, or the same observable measured at different times.
+In either case, each observable is determined from independent experiments.

 Intuitively speaking, the richer the dataset, the less likely it is that the data was generated from any other temperature than the real one.

-{\bf \emph{The $k$ nearest-neighbors algorithm-}} Here we introduce machine classification as a concrete estimation strategy, in the sense just described.
-Classification is a pattern recognition method.
-We first discretize temperature in bins, over a certain range of interest, and then train the algorithm using datasets $(D_i,T_i)$ generated, e.g., from computer simulations or some calibration experiment.
-From this, we construct an estimator using the $k$ nearest-neighbors (KNN) algorithm~\cite{International2016,Altman1992}.
-The basic idea is shown in the right-hand plot in Fig.~\ref{fig:diagram}.
-Each dataset $D_i$ is pictured as a point in a $N_d$-dimensional grid ($N_d = 2$ in the figure), which is also labeled by the corresponding temperature $T_i$.
+{\bf \emph{The $k$ nearest-neighbors (KNN) algorithm -}} We introduce the KNN classification algorithm~\cite{International2016,Altman1992,Duda2000} as a model-independent (non-parametric) approach to thermometry.
+Classification is a pattern recognition method~\footnote{Other methods, such as neural networks, were also tested, but presented no visible advantages.}.
+We first train the algorithm using $N$ datasets $(D_i,T_i)$ generated from either computer simulations, or a calibration experiment.
+Each dataset $D_i$ is pictured as a point in a $d$-dimensional grid (Fig.~\ref{fig:diagram}), which is also labeled by the corresponding temperature $T_i$.